odys-z/odys-z.github.io/sphinx/products/portfolio/source/download.rst

    <span style="display:none;">▶</span>

 The Portfolio 0.8 Demo's Android client is under Google Play's *Closed Testing* phase.
-Had you would like to vote Portolio 0.8 pass the tester's verification, please mail to the author at `odys.zhou@gmail.com <mailto:odys.zhou@gmail.com>`_, and an opt-in link will follow up.
+Had you would like to vote for Portolio 0.8 to pass the tester's verification, please mail to the author at `odys.zhou@gmail.com <mailto:odys.zhou@gmail.com>`_, and an opt-in link will follow up.

 Thank you for your thumb up!